 This notion may seem simple, but it’s often easier said than done.
 It’s common to miss the signs of stress early on, preventing your ability to handle them before they grow.
 Even if you notice these symptoms, it’s also tempting to think that you can manage them by brushing them under the rug.
 The danger in this tactic is that it doesn’t allow you to tackle the problem head-on and the catalyst of time can cause you to miss the crucial moment to intervene before your stress becomes overwhelming.

-If you have been noticing these symptoms since you learned about the Coronavirus, it is possible that you may be experiencing a normal stress response.
+If you have been noticing these symptoms since the resurgence of Coronavirus, it is possible that you may be experiencing a normal stress response.
 Not only is it natural to be concerned about physical illness, but the uncertainty about a spreading virus can increase your stress level as well.
-The World Health Organisation has declared COVID-19 a pandemic to highlight the level of concern and spark measures of precaution.
-In a parallel process, your stress is doing the same for you as it sets off a warning alarm that calls you to action.

 Once you acknowledge your stress, you are able to trace the stressor and that can help you to tackle the problem at hand.
 Understanding the issue can help you to problem-solve.
 If used as a signal, your stress can motivate you to manage what you can.
 Taking action to combat a part of the problem can help you to reduce your symptoms.

-While the current knowledge we have pertaining to the Coronavirus is increasing, there is a lot of uncertainty surrounding the virus.
+While the current knowledge we have pertaining to the Coronavirus situation in Auckland is increasing, there is a lot of uncertainty surrounding the virus.
 Recognising this, it is important to manage what you can do with the information you are provided but also release the need to control what you cannot.
 A key difference between stress and anxiety is the false sense of control that may arise from over worrying and overcompensating.
-While there are a lot of attempts to fill in the gaps to inform us about COVID-19, falling into false information or conspiracy theories may not be the best method for your stress management.
-In addition to seeking information from reputable sources, try to be mindful of the myths that may be misleading and pulling your focus from what you can control.
+Try to be mindful of keeping your focus on what you can control.

 When you pay attention to your stress management, you will begin to notice a pattern that will signal your threshold of tolerance.
 While this may change over time, it is helpful to pay attention to trends of what makes your stress better or worse.
 As we have explored, ignoring your signs, overextending yourself, and delving into fictional sources may make your stress worse, therefore, these may be helpful areas to start building boundaries to protect your wellbeing.
 For example, perhaps you can benefit from creating a habit of checking in with your emotions in order to avoid overlooking your stress.